hobbes7878/data-driven-journalism/README.md

 I will send invitations during our first class to join our class Slack team.
 You can then access the team either via the Slack [desktop application](https://slack.com/downloads) or through the [online app](https://slack.com/signin).
 The team name is our course number: **JRN-3V50**.

 **Note:** In some cases, I may ask assignments or other materials be emailed to my personal email, above.
 Those will be exceptions to the rule and clearly communicated.

+#### Code of conduct

+We will discuss issues in journalism during this course over which reasonable people can and will disagree.
+I ask that you respect one another's views in class in accordance with university policies and guidelines.

+Any intimidation, harassment or otherwise threatening behavior by any member of this class against any other will not be tolerated and will be reported to the university or other appropriate authority, so play nice.

+Do your own work, and when working in a group, be sure you are an equal contributor on projects and assignments.
+Again, see attendant guidelines from the university re: plagiarism, etc.

 #### Disability accommodations